A Hot Dog Road Trip

 There is only one recipe for the Classics Chicago Dog, and little variation is tolerated in the huge city and its surrounds.
 The Chicago Hot Dog is so popular the newspaper estimates there are 1,800 hot dog stands in the area, far more than all the McDonald's, Burger Kings, and Wendy's combined.

 What makes the Chicago Hot Dog special?
 Like Chicago's famous architecture, it is great design.
-It is a juicy, crunchy, sloppy combo that leaves your fingers fragrant for hours: A garlicy all-beef frankfurter, usually Vienna Beef brand, with a natural casing, simmered in hot water, never boiled, on a Rosen's bun studded with poppy seeds and topped with solar yellow mustard, sweet kryptonite green pickle relish, pungent chopped onion, juicy tomato slices, spicy hot "sport" peppers, a crunchy salty kosher pickle spear, and a sprinkle of magic dust: celery salt.
+It is a juicy, crunchy, sloppy combo that leaves your fingers fragrant for hours: A garlicy all-beef frankfurter, usually Vienna Beef brand, with a natural casing, simmered in hot water, never boiled, on a Rosen's bun studded with poppy seeds and topped with solar yellow mustard, kryptonite green sweet pickle relish, pungent chopped raw onion, juicy tomato slices, spicy hot "sport" peppers, a crunchy salty kosher pickle spear, and a sprinkle of magic dust: celery salt.
 The result is a sandwich with so much vegetation that it is called a "garden on a bun".

 The best place to get one is Hot Doug's "The Sausage Superstore and Encased Meat Emporium", a colorful hole in the wall with long lines.
 Admittedly the Chicago Dog isn't the only draw.
 Owner Doug Sohn is into all formats of encased meats and serves a dozen varieties from a kickin andouille to venison.
 On Fridays and Saturdays, the fries are cooked in duck fat.
+(Closed in Oct 2014)

 While you're in Chicago, it would be a shame to leave town without trying a Polie, the local version of the Polish Kielbasa.
 It is said that there are more Poles in Chicago than any city except Warsaw.
 Polies, or Polish sausages, are a fat coarsely spicy ground smoked pork and beef link griddled until crunchy and served on a bun with griddled onions and mustard sold at most hot dog stands.

 If you're still hungry, why not fill the hole with an Italian sausage sandwich, an uncured coarsely ground pork sausages in natural casing, flavored with fennel and crushed red chili peppers for some heat.
-They're served in hundreds of "Italian Beef stands" on a crusty bun with sauteed sweet peppers and onions, occasionally with tomato sauce and melted cheese.
+They're served in hundreds of "Italian Beef stands" on a crusty bun with sautéd sweet peppers and onions, occasionally with tomato sauce and melted cheese.

 Click here for info about hot dogs in Chicago and the recipe for the Classic Chicago Hot Dog.